-Copyright Rory Ridley-Duff 2017, Creative Commons 4.0 International Licence, BY-NC-SA Commercial rights granted to FairShares Labs Project Partners and the FairShares Institute at Sheffield Business School
+Copyright Rory Ridley-Duff 2017 Creative Commons 4.0 International Licence, BY-SA

 1.6 Definitions/Key aspects

 1.6.1 Blue Economy and Innovation

 The blue economy concept originates from the work of Günter Pauli, sometimes called the "Steve Jobs of sustainability".
 22 Gunter Pauli was born in 1956.
 He is a graduate from St. Ignatius Loyola's University in Belgium in Economics (1979) and obtained his MBA from INSEAD (1982) in Fontainebleau, France.
 He also has an honorary Masters in Systemic Design from the Politecnico di Torino (Italy) and an honorary PhD in Economics from the University of Pécs (Hungary).
 He has been active as an entrepreneur setting up a dozen companies, as a lecturer at the Politecnico di Torino and the University of Pecs, and as a commentator on culture, science, politics, sustainability, innovation and the environment.
 He is a member of The Club of Rome, The Young President's Organization, and Chairman of Novamont SpA.
 He built the first ecological factory in the world when a shareholder, Chairman and CEO of Ecover.
 Under his leadership, this building became a worldwide acclaimed ecological building.